Paonia

 At 530 Grand Ave., Paonia Bread Works, is a cafe and bakery that sells artisanal bread and coffee, along with breakfast and lunch items.
 I enjoyed a latte in and the casual atmosphere.

 Though it was closed on the Sunday I was in town, make sure to stop in at Crysalis Beer to try one of their oak barrel aged beers.
+201 1st St.

 Root & Vine Market: A short drive from downtown Paonia is Root & Vine Market.
-This is a gourmet market and cafe that features freshly roasted coffee along with breakfast and lunch dishes using locally sourced ingredients.
+This is a gourmet market and cafe that features freshly roasted coffee along with lunch and dinner dishes using locally sourced ingredients.
 It is also the home of the tasting room for the nearby Qutori Winery.
 This family run winery makes a number of varietals including Chardonnay, Riesling, Rosé, Barbera, Pinot Noir, Red Blend, Bourbon Barrel Merlot, Merlot, Cabernet Franc, Syrah and Cabernet Sauvignon.
 I enjoyed tasting their full-bodied Cabernet Franc.
 40823 Highway 133.

 Stone Cottage Cellars: Located at 41716 Reds Rd., this is a small winery and tasting room that makes their wines from their own vineyard and grapes purchased from others.
 There is also a small stone cottage for a farm-stay experience.